 - MS Word

-Tips for Credit Report Dispute Letter
+Standard Practice to Send a Credit Report Dispute Letter

 Before sending out your credit dispute letter, make sure to make a copy for your own records.
 In the letter, make sure to include all documents that may help support your claim.
 For example, you may want to send in a copy of a cashed check that proves you made a payment on time.
 You also may want to make a copy of your bank statement to help add additional support to your dispute.
 The more information you can provide, the easier it will be for the credit bureaus to make a decision in your favor.
 Additionally, it may help speed up the investigation and removal process.
 Remember, never send in your original document.
 Instead, make copies of them to include in your credit dispute letter.